-Advanced machine learning systems use behavioural profiling to analyse each merchant applicant’s behaviour in real-time and detect anomalies at the point of application.
+Advanced machine learning systems use behavioral profiling to analyze each merchant applicant’s behavior in real-time and detect anomalies at the point of application.
 This enables acquirers to investigate suspicious accounts as soon as an alert is raised.

 Criminals are also known to “test the waters” to figure out the best way to successfully launch a fraud attack.
 Advanced fraud prevention systems use link analysis to find existing accounts that might be linked to new suspicious activity, ensuring that all potentially fraudulent accounts are captured.

 Featurespace’s real-time machine learning ARIC™ Risk Hub offers all the tools you need to limit the inherent risks in merchant onboarding and protect your business from fraud attacks.
 ARIC Risk Hub identifies and stops organized fraud immediately.
 When a fraudulent account is captured, associated accounts can be spotted and closed before they cause a problem.
 This prevents acquirers from playing catch-up with criminals.